zaqifathis/BIMserver-doc/BIMserver-Database-Migration.md

 - Not all database changes are cleanly documented in migration steps.
 For example, a while back we migrated from IFC4 to IFC4Add2.
 This was done by changing Step0013.
 When a (already published) migration step is changed, this breaks the migration system.

 # Current policy
-Major **releases** should be migratable to newer version within that major **release**.
+Major **releases** should be migratable to newer versions within that major **release**.
 For example 1.4 should be upgradable to 1.4.1 without problems.
 Major releases are usually not upgradable to new major releases (1.4 to 1.5 for example is not possible).

 > Important: The current 1.5 releases are still marked "Pre-release", the description says "Developers release".
 As long as a major version number is not officially released (1.5), we put in no effort whatsoever to keep migations working.
-You should not be running a production server on a non-released version of any software.
+As soon as 1.5 is officially released, we intend to support that version for a while and only do bug fixes that don't require incompatible database changes.

 Could we put more effort into making sure databases are upgradable?
 Yes.
-At the moment though, we think fixing bugs, adding features etcetera is more important.
+At the moment though, we think fixing bugs and adding features etcetera is more important.

 # What to do if you want to upgrade, but no upgrade-path is available?

+So for example when you are running an unreleased 1.5 BIMserver and you want to upgrade to a newer (unreleased) version.

 Depending on your situation, you might get away with the following:
 1. Keep your old BIMserver running